Preliminary considerations for a stay abroad

 In addition to organisational issues, financial aspects also play a major role.
 The Erasmus+ programme offers additional funding options, as does the Auslands-BAföG with child supplement.

-Planning a stay abroad with a disability?
-With the right support, it's definitely possible!
-While the International Office can provide you with basic information on the various forms of study abroad, partner universities and tips on organisation, the Paderborn University's representative for studying with disabilities is available to help you take your special needs into account in your planning.
+While the International Office can provide you with general information on the various forms of study abroad, the partner universities and advice on organisation, Paderborn University's Representative for Students with Disabilities is available to take your specific needs into account in the planning process.

 Useful links